 Cost Considerations and Budget Planning

 Strategic budget allocation across speaker tiers creates balanced conference programs.
-Typical AI-focused life sciences conferences allocate speaker fees as follows:
+Based on our experience booking AI speakers for life sciences conferences, typical allocations follow this pattern:

 Keynote Speaker (1): $30,000-$50,000 Senior pharmaceutical executive or renowned AI researcher setting conference theme and attracting registration